MananCoder29/MananCoder29/README.md

 - PwC Real Time Recognition Award

 ## 📊 Featured Projects
+### Career Compass AI
+A full-stack AI agent that unifies job search, resume analysis, and tailored cover letter generation using LLMs, LangChain, and SerpAPI.

+### Stutti – RAG Chatbot for City Services
+A multilingual chatbot that answers queries about Anmeldung, immigration, and healthcare by retrieving dynamic content from official sources via vector-based RAG.

+### IBM WatsonX News Comment Analyzer
+An NLP application using IBM WatsonX to summarize, cluster, and analyze sentiment in NZZ article comments with a chatbot-enabled dashboard.

 ### Emotion Driven Music Generation
 Worked on developing emotion-aware music generation systems using diffusion models to push the boundaries of AI-generated music.